karlhulme/mantella/README.md

 ```

+## Save Model

+The `saveModel` property of the operation determines when operation is saved to the database so that it can be audited and resumed.

+Note the operation is always saved if any of the following conditions are met:

+* The client supplies an operation id that it wants to use for tracking the operation.
+* The operation is interrupted because of a shutdown.
+* An operation is resumed (and thus has already been saved once).

+Otherwise the save model is applied as follows:

+* **never** - means the operation is never saved regardless of outcome.
+This is the fastest setting but offers no auditability.
+* **error** - this is the most common, as it doesn't spend time saving unless an internal error occurs.
+* **rejection** - the operation is saved if the input is rejected.
+Use this for operations where you need to audit any failures, such as user sign ups.
+* **always** - the operation is saved at every point of progress.
+It is the slowest operation type but important requests cannot be lost.
+Use this for critical operations such as payments.

 ## Principles

-A Mantella service is concerned only with mutating data by processing a series of steps.
-It is not for handling any type of client query.
-For this reason, a mantella service should not return data.
+A Mantella service is concerned with mutating data by processing a series of steps.
+An operation may produce output, but it's not intended for client queries.
 Typically a graph service may define mutations that are serviced by a Mantella-based service, and then the graph service can query for data and return that to the client.

 ## Request vs Operations